bwsw/sj-platform/SJDocs/source/SJ_CustomModule.rst

 specification.json
 +++++++++++++++++++++

 This file describes the module.
-Examples of description can be found at :ref:`Json_schema`.
+Examples of description can be found at the :ref:`Json_schema` section.

 More Code